GAP Year Opportunities

 UI Pomerantz Career Center: Conducting an International Job Search

-This UI site includes links to region specific job opportunities and Going Global, a database of international jobs and country-specific job search tips.
+This UI site includes links to region-specific job opportunities, as well as Interstride, a database of international jobs and country-specific resources.

 William J. Clinton Fellowship for Service in India

 American Indian Foundation (AIF) is a service program working towards meeting India’s goals for sustainable development.
 If selected, you will work with leading NGOs and social enterprises in India in order to create effective projects.
 AIF provides travel expenses, insurance coverage, and a monthly stipend.